W0812232/PurseMvc/README.txt

 1157 not seeding data
-worked once i only tried to see one guessing there something wrong with one of them

-it was the second item making it not seed the data
+worked once i only tried to see one guessing there something wrong with one of them commented them all out but first it works! it was the second item making it not seed the data took out second item idk why its not seeding

 1200
 adding new view